Abu Sa'id Bahadur Khan: Later years

 The Jameh Mosque of Yazd was created by the Il-khanids, during the reign of Abu Sa'id in 1324-1334.

 Now ruling personally, Abu Sa'id invited Ghiyas al-Din, son of Rashid al-Din to be his vizier.
 Narin Taghai (a nephew of Taghachar and grandson of Kitbuqa) who was responsible for Chupan's downfall and Abu Sa'id's uncle Ali Padshah were granted governorates of Khorasan and Baghdad respectively.
 However Ghiyas al-Din's enforcement of central authority didn't coincide with other umara's plans.
 Narin Taghai left his post in 1329 to kill Ghiyas al-Din.
 He was aided by emirs Ali Padshah and Misr Khwaja.
 Narin Taghay was executed in September or 29 July 1329, ending another serious threat.
 Later Hasan Buzurg too was accused of treason with Baghdad Khatun in 1332 but reinstated as governor of Anatolia later.
 However, Abu Sa'id divorced Baghdad and married her niece Dilshad Khatun in 1333.

 In 1334, Abu Sa'id appointed Amir Musaffar Inaq as governor of Shiraz to the resentment of Sharaf al-Din Mahmudshah Inju, founder of Injuid dynasty, who was ruling Fars region for a while since Chupan's death.
 He pursued Musaffar to Abu Sa'id's tent, accidentally making attempt on his life.
 Mahmudshah's rebellious act got him imprisoned.

 Foreign relations

 Abu Sa'id Bahadur Khan's Imperial edict (Firman) in Persian language with two bilingual East Asian-style seals in Chinese and Arabic.

+An Ilkhanid paiza bearing the inscription “Abu Saʿid Bahadur Khan: Our Edict” in Mongolian (right), and a depiction of a payk with Mongolian inscriptions concerning the location of its mission (left).

 Abu Sa'id signed a commercial treaty with Venice in 1320, while also granting them to establish oratories throughout the empire.
 He also improved relations with Mamluk Egypt the same year, signing a treaty.
 He is also known to have corresponded with Muhammad bin Tughluq of Delhi Sultanate.